PostgresApp/PostgresApp/README.md

 Then just open `Postgres.xcodeproj` in Xcode, select the `Postgres` scheme, and click "Build"

 XCode will download and build PostgreSQL, PostGIS, and PLV8.
 Several hundred megabytes of sources will be downloaded and built.
 This can take an hour or longer, depending on your Internet connection and processor speed.

+You can also build the PostgreSQL binaries from the command line.
+To do so, open a Terminal, change to the `src` directory, and type `make`.
+When the build is complete, switch to XCode and build Postgres.app with XCode.
+This makes debugging a lot easier!

 ## Under the Hood